dennyzhang/challenges-kubernetes/README.md

 - Requirements:
 ```
 1. In yaml, define a k8s namespace.
 Thus we can segreate different k8s envs
-2. Make sure we can create no more than 1 pods for DB server, by creating a ResourceQuota
+2. Make sure we can create no more than 1 pods for DB server.
+(Hint: ResourceQuota)
+3. Before we can start mysql server, make sure volume is ready.
+(Hint: livenessProbe)
-3. When we initialize mysql, pass mysql root password in a secured way
+4. When we initialize mysql, pass mysql root password in a secured way.
+(Hint: secrets)
-4. Use StatefulSet to create one mysql db instance in yaml
+5. Use StatefulSet to create one mysql db instance in yaml
-5. When db first started, create a dummy table and dummy records
+6. When db first started, create a dummy table and dummy records
-6. When db process has failed, make sure a new one will be started and no data loss
+7. When db process has failed, make sure a new one will be started and no data loss
 ```
 - See [kubernetes.yaml](Scenario-103/kubernetes.yaml)
 - Main Tech: minikube, mysql, volume, Job